openhab/openhab-docs/tutorials/beginner/configuration.md

 Items which are linked to channels of the same thing are displayed together, represented by the thing's name.
 Here you can see the state of the "Online" and the "Time" channel.
-John's mobile is online, and the ping time is 10ms.
+John's mobile is online, and the time is 10ms.
 As you can see in the screenshot with the configuration parameters of the thing above, the refresh interval is set to 60000ms by default.
 This means that openHAB pings the device every 60 seconds.
 If you want to set a lower value there, feel free.